What Are HOV Lanes in Ontario?

 Can Electric Cars and Hybrid Cars Use an HOV Lane?

 Electric cars and hybrid cars with green license plates in Ontario can use HOV lanes anytime, even if only one person is in the car.
-This is because HOV lanes were created to reduce emissions, improve air quality, and minimize environmental impact – three things already done by electric cars and hybrid cars.
+Green-plate electric and plug-in hybrid vehicles are allowed to use HOV lanes with a single occupant as part of Ontario’s clean-vehicle incentive program.

 Green license plates cost the same as regular plates.
-Check if your car is qualified for a green license plate in Ontario, as having one comes with many benefits like insurance rebates and the use of HOV and HOT lanes.
+Check if your car is qualified for a green license plate in Ontario, as having one comes with many benefits, like insurance rebates and access to HOV and HOT lanes.

 What Are HOV Lanes in Ontario